pierpaolo28/Awesome-FDE-Roadmap/README.md

 [![Status](https://img.shields.io/badge/Status-Deep_Dive_Complete-brightgreen)]()
 [![Focus](https://img.shields.io/badge/Focus-AI_|_Data_|_Consulting-blue)]()

 Forward Deployment Engineering is the art of shipping complex software where it matters most.
-It is a hybrid role—part **Software Engineer**, part **Data Architect**, and part **Strategic Consultant**.
+It is a hybrid role—part **Software Engineer**, part **AI/Data Architect**, and part **Strategic Consultant**.

 FDEs are the "Technical Special Ops" who bridge the gap (The Delta) between a core product and a client’s messy, real-world reality.